 What is endometriosis?

-The clumps of tissue that grow outside your uterus are called implants.
+Endometriosis (say "en-doh-mee-tree-OH-sus") occurs when cells that are like the cells that line the inside of your uterus grow outside of your uterus.
+These cells form clumps of tissue called implants.
 They usually grow on the ovaries, the fallopian tubes, the outer wall of the uterus, the intestines, or other organs in the belly.
-In rare cases they spread to areas beyond the belly.
+In rare cases, they spread to areas beyond the belly.

 What are the symptoms?

 The most common symptoms are pain, bleeding, and trouble getting pregnant.
 You may have pain in your lower belly, rectum or vagina, or lower back.
 And you may have heavy periods, bleeding between periods, bleeding after sex, or blood in your urine or stool.
 Symptoms often are most severe before and during your menstrual period.